hpcaitech/ColossalAI/applications/Colossal-LLaMA-2/README.md

 ❗️**Important**: We will open-source our data-processing toolkit soon, stay tuned!

 ### Tokenizer
-The original LLaMA-2 vacabulary comprises fewer than a thousand Chinese characters, thus proves inadequate for encoding comprehensive Chinese texts effectively.
+The original LLaMA-2 vocabulary comprises fewer than a thousand Chinese characters, thus proves inadequate for encoding comprehensive Chinese texts effectively.
 Secondly, the utilization of byte tokens presents a challenge for transformer encoders to capture the semantic nuances of Chinese characters.

 To address the above issues, we extend LLaMA-2 vocabulary from 32,000 to 69,104.
 To adapt the LLaMA-2 model for use with the Colossal-LLaMA-2 tokenizer, we initialize the new word embeddings by calculating the mean values from the original LLaMA-2 embeddings and subsequently append these new rows to the end of the original embedding matrices.